 The 90s are considered the golden age for BBS - in 1994, all the major world champions of racing used BBS rims.
 We talk about Formula 1, Indy Car series, DTM, and ADAC World Championship.
 In 1995, during the company’s 25th anniversary, the owners talked about new industry tendencies.
 They said that the rim manufacturers began using the non-ferrous metals.
 It once again has propelled BBS to the next level.

 It seemed that the BBS would conquer the world.
 After all, nobody could offer such a high-quality product, unique solutions, and well-balanced design.
-However, the fate was ruthless - on March 1st, 2002, the man of brilliant ideas, Heinrich Baumgartner passed away at 66 years old.
-After that, the company started to collapse.
 In 2007, the political unrest began in Guinea, which was the major aluminum supplier to BBS.
 As a result, the price of materials increased drastically, and BBS rims became very expensive.
 The situation put the company in a deep crisis after being operational for 37 years.
 In 2007, the company went bankrupt and was scooped up for pennies by the Punch International Corp.

 Of course, the company does what it did before - builds a wide variety of rims for lightweight cars, either for public roads or racing tracks.
 Currently, BBS has around 1200 employees that work every day for the same goal.
 Still, the golden age passed by irreversibly.
 Now, BBS offers to buy a brand new LM and Super RS models that are famous on a global scale.